huidr/nathanson/README.md

 This is a solution manual (in preparation) for the popular textbook [Elementary Methods in Number Theory](https://link.springer.com/book/10.1007/b98870#:~:text=Elementary%20Methods%20in%20Number%20Theory%20begins%20with%20%22a%20first%20course,%2C%20prime%20numbers%2C%20and%20congruences) by Melvyn B. Nathanson and as such, it is best used with the parent text.

-### Scope

-As of now, it only contains solutions to the first three chapters.
-Solutions to chapter 4 is currently in preparation.

 ### History

 This solution manual is an indirect product of my (pre) summer work at ISI (Delhi) in 2022.
 Indeed, I solved these problems in preparation for it.
 I thoroughly enjoyed solving these problems but I quickly realized typesetting them in TeX/LaTex and putting them on GitHub would add more value to them.
 This was how this repo came into being.

-### Future
+### Present and Beyond

+As of now, it only contains solutions to the first three chapters.
+Solutions to chapter 4 is currently in preparation.

 I plan to cover more chapters and add more solutions in near future.